Xiushishen/Point_Cloud_Ground_Segmentation/README.md

 # linefit_ground_segmentation

-Implementation of the ground segmentation algorithm proposed in
+Here is an enhanced implementation of the ground segmentation algorithm for Livox Solid-State Lidar which originally proposed in
 ```
 @inproceedings{himmelsbach2010fast,
   title={Fast segmentation of 3d point clouds for ground vehicles},